Search Knowledge Base by Keyword

 After making your selections, click Save Changes.

-Note that regardless if Analytics is on your site, you must add your ID here so that RentPress can report visitor actions and events.
+Note that regardless of the chosen method of installing Analytics to your site, you must add your ID here so that RentPress can report visitor actions and events.

-Enter your Tracking ID in this field to let RentPress report to your Analytics dashboard.
+Enter your Measurement ID in this field to let RentPress report to your Analytics dashboard.

 Google Maps API